-Although Radio Mercur’s coverage was aimed at the Danish capital, Copenhagen, the station quickly became very popular in southern Sweden too, so in September 1958 experimental Swedish language broadcasts began under the call sign Skanes Radio Mercur.
+Although Radio Mercur’s coverage was aimed at the Danish capital, Copenhagen, the station quickly became very popular in southern Sweden too, so in September 1958 experimental Swedish language broadcasts began.

-At about the same time a Swedish freelance photographer, Nils-
+At about the same time a Swedish freelance journalist, Nils-

 Without a ship and transmitter of his own he planned to rent airtime from Radio Mercur (at times during the day when that station was not broadcasting) to provide a service for Swedish listeners.
 He negotiated an agreement with Ib Fogh of Radio Mercur and through a Lichtenstein based company he entered into an agreement to hire airtime and broadcast a minimum of three hours a day between 11.00am and 5.00pm when the Danish Radio Mercur was off the air.

-Skanes Radio Mercur (Swedish Radio Mercur) officially opened on 14th December 1958, with programmes exclusively aimed at a Swedish audience.
+Skånes Radio Mercur officially opened on 14th December 1958, with programmes exclusively aimed at a Swedish audience.

-In January 1959 a former 1940’s Swedish beauty queen, Britt Wadner, who had recorded some commercials for the station the previous year and was working as a travelling salesperson, joined Skanes Radio Mercur as a sales representative.
+In January 1959 a former 1940’s Swedish beauty queen, Britt Wadner, who was working as a travelling salesperson, joined Skånes Radio Mercur as a sales representative.
 She later took over as Sales Manager, with responsibility for obtaining new advertising contracts and from this small beginning Britt Wadner became a major figure in the history of Scandinavian offshore radio.

 By October 1961, Sweden had two stations beaming programmes to its population -

 In August 1961 when he realised that Scandinavian laws would close down the offshore broadcasters Nils-